-Another one says that they are happy with the networking possibilities on campus.
+Other reviews include that students are happy with the networking possibilities on campus.
 The friendships that they established in only one month seem to be much longer than that.
 It is also important to be open-minded as students all come from different professional and academic backgrounds.
 They do not deny that studying at LBS is hard but they also encourage others that can to study there.

 2. Warwick Business School

 Warwick Business School is part of the University of Warwick and has two campuses, one in Coventry and one in London.
-Warwick Business School is one of the few institutions to hold accreditations from major management education associations, such as EQUIS, AACSB, and AMBA.
+Warwick Business School is one of the best business schools in Europe and one of the few institutions to hold accreditations from major management education associations, such as EQUIS, AACSB, and AMBA.
 It was born in 1967 as the School of Industrial and Business Studies.

 WBS Student Reviews

 WBS has gathered incredible reviews on EDUopinions, scoring 4.8 stars out of 5.

 An International Business Management student says they are satisfied with the diversity in the teaching, important for developing critical thinking and soft skills.
 Getting involved in WBS with extracurricular activities is also extremely good as it will make your experience on campus like no other.

 Amazing diversity, really great at developing critical thinking and soft skills.
 Great reputation amongst employers.
 Especially extracurricular activities are important here, really shaping your character and experience at Warwick.

 Other students of Business Management said that they loved the variety of courses available and the preparation of the teachers, who are excellent.
 WBS gives students the possibility to receive the top-notch business education away from the distractions that a big city can bring, even though Coventry is just a few miles away from London.